incoresemi/river_core/docs/source/merge.rst

 Merge Flow
 ##########

-The following diagram captures RIVER CORE Framework's `merge` subcommand.
+The following diagram captures RiVer Core Framework's `merge` subcommand.
 The idea behind the subcommand was to assimilate  the artifacts of various tests (test-lists, coverage database, ranks, etc.) into a single directory.